This article was updated from its original version.

 9115 East Baseline Road, Mesa

-Doughnut worry, you’ll be very happy after inhaling this doughnut.
+No worries, you’ll be very happy after inhaling this doughnut at Donut Worry Coffee & Smoothies.
 It’s the kind of back-to-basics buttermilk that will make you forget all those hip doughnut dressings that usually involve bacon, so you can get back to an OG doughnut done right.
 And this one is done right.
 Slightly tangy, perfectly crispy, all craggy and crunchy on the outside and moist on the inside.
 The fry oil penetrates the dough just enough so it’s simultaneously crunchy, gooey, and oh so sweet.
 Even day old, this one stands up.

 Crème Brulee at The Local Donut